hltbra/vm-crash-course/exercises/ch1/exercise_06.md

 [ main_addr: 16 bits]
 ```

-The `main_addr` is the offset in the program where the main procedure starts -- the position of the first `main` instruction.
+The `main_addr` is the offset in the program where the main procedure starts -- the position of the `main` instruction (the first instruction of routine 0).

 #### body